UK Value Investor

 In numeric terms the FTSE 250 is down from a pre-Brexit level of 17,334 to 16,014; a total decline of almost 8%.

-However, an 8% decline is not exactly a harbinger of doom, and neither was the 13% decline which the FTSE 250 managed briefly last Monday.
+However, an 8% decline is not exactly a harbinger of doom, and neither was the 13% decline that the FTSE 250 managed briefly last Monday.

 If the market had fallen by 50% then there would be something to shout about, but so far?
 Not so much.